phpearth/docs/articles/smart-questions/index.md

 ## Don't ask when busy

-Group can sometimes be flooded with questions or chatter, try and find a different channel where you can get attention of people who will be able to help.
+Group can sometimes be flooded with questions or chatter.
+Try to find a different channel where you can get the attention of people who'll be able to help.

 <br><br><br>
 <div style="clear:both"></div>